-Goat cheese would also be a delicious option on this
+Goat cheese is also a delicious option on this

 If you want to add a little bit of spice to this dish, start by applying dry chili powder or a chili rub to the pork and letting it sit in the fridge for an hour or two.
 Then, cut into chunks and fry in 1/2 tbsp of olive oil until cooked through.
 Remove the pork and set aside.
 Add another 1/2 tbsp olive oil if needed and fry apples in the same pan.
 Sprinkle the apples with cinnamon.
 Toss them lightly for 1-2 minutes, until warm.
 Put the pork back in the pas and drizzle the pork and apples with 1 tbsp maple syrup, stir to coat. (note: we slow cook an entire pork loin on Sunday, cut it into chunks and then just toss it in the pan with the apples to warm it throughout the week).

-Mix the dressing by combining 1 tbsp pure maple syrup, 1 tbsp coarse brown mustard and 1 tbsp olive oil and 1 tsp apple cider vinegar in a jar and shaking until combined.
+Mix the dressing by combining 1 tbsp pure maple syrup, 1 tbsp coarse brown mustard and 1 tbsp olive oil and 1 tsp apple cider vinegar in a jar and shake until combined.

 Place the pork and apples on top of a bed of spinach.
-Top with the dried fruit and drizzle with dressing.
+Top with dried fruit or goat cheese (both optional) and drizzle with dressing.
 Garnish with nuts and sesame seeds.

 How do I get it all done?
 Simple.
 I fill out The Daily Page, my secret weapon for aligning my work + wellness.